AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Opening Controller Inbound Ports
 ------------------------------------------------

 CloudN is deployed inside a data center.
-It does not require any public IP addressees.
+It does not require any public IP addresses.
 However, you need to collect the public IP for the management interface (The ISP provided pubic IP) and open port 443 on the Controller for that public IP.

 For AWS accounts, update the Aviatrix Controller's inbound security group to allow TCP 443 from public IP address of the router of CloudN's MGMT interface.